Digital Marketing

 A W-shaped attribution model is a great alternative to a U-shaped model since it gives equal attribution to the middle touchpoint.

 In a W-shaped attribution model, the first, middle, and last touchpoints each receive 25% attribution, while the remaining touchpoints split the last 25%.
-There are also W-shaped models that assign 30% to each of the three key touchpoints, with 10% left for the remaining points.
+Some W-shaped models assign 30% to each of the three key touchpoints, with 10% left for the remaining points.

 Just like a story with a beginning, middle, and end, a W-shaped attribution model tells you the complete journey from discovery to conversion.
 However, like the U-shaped model, key touchpoints in between the main events can receive too little attention, which means you don’t get the complete story.